Hyperbolicity of T(6) Cyclically Presented Groups

 In this section we show that if the cyclic presentation $P=P_n(x_0x_mx_k^{-1})$ is $T(6)$ and precisely one of the congruences ($\alpha.j$),($\beta+.j$),($\beta-.j$),($\gamma-$) hold then $G = G_n(x_0x_mx_k^{-1})$ is hyperbolic.
 As in Section~\ref{sec:curvaturepositive} we do this by showing that there is a linear function $f:\mathbb{N}\rightarrow \mathbb{N}$ such that for all $N\in \mathbb{N}$ and all freely reduced words $W\in F_n$ with length at most $N$ that represent the identity of $G$ we have $\mathrm{Area}(W)\leq f(N)$.
 Note that each face in $D$ is a triangle, as shown in Figure~\ref{fig:nonpositiveface}, where the corner labels $X,Y,Z$ correspond to the edge types of the star graph of $P$.
 In order to obtain a linear isoperimetric function (in Lemma~\ref{lem:curvaturenonpositivecase}) we first rule out certain configurations in $D$.

-\begin{lemma} Suppose that all interior vertices of $D$ have degree at least 6 and that all interior vertices of degree 6 of $D$ have label precisely one of $(\alpha.j)$,$(\beta+.j)$, $(\beta-.j)$, $(\gamma-)$ for $j\in \{0,1\}$.
+\begin{lemma} Suppose that all interior vertices of $D$ have degree at least 6 and that all interior vertices of degree 6 of $D$ correspond to precisely one of $(\alpha.j)$, $(\beta+.j)$, $(\beta-.j)$, $(\gamma-)$ for $j\in \{0,1\}$.
 If $v$ is an interior vertex of degree~6 where all the neighbours of $v$ are interior vertices then $v$ has a neighbour of degree at least 7. \end{lemma}

-\begin{proof} If $v$ is labelled $Y^6$ (resp. $Z^6$) then clearly none of it neighbours can be labelled $Y^6$ (resp. $Z^6$), so they must each have degree at least 7.
+\begin{proof} If $v$ is labelled $Y^6$ (resp. $Z^6$) then clearly none of its neighbours can be labelled $Y^6$ (resp. $Z^6$), so they must each have degree at least 7.
 If $v$ is labelled $XZXYYY$ (resp. $XYXZZZ$, resp. $XZZXYY$), then the labels of the corners of the faces incident to $v$ show that at least one of the neighbours of $v$ does not have label $XZXYYY$ (resp. $XYXZZZ$, resp. $XZZXYY$), and hence has degree at least 7. \end{proof}

 We are now in a position to be able to establish the existence of a suitable isoperimetric function.